norelinorth/norelinorth.github.io/_posts/2025-10-03-intercompany.md

 **Separate data, logic, API, and AI concerns.**

-When I eventually add LangChain integration, I won't need to refactor the business logic.
+When I add LangChain integration, I won't need to refactor the business logic.
 The APIs are already there.
 The data layer is standard.
 I just add Layer 4 on top.

 ---